 The essence of the Merton structured model is simple.
 The market knows best and knows it first before any of the analyst reports cover it.
 If you have a liquid publicly listed security, the price behavior of that security will be the first to indicate that something has gone wrong or is expected to go wrong.
-A valid, credible trade data signal is superior than an analyst research report.
-Credit risk models, market signals edition
+A valid, credible trade data signal is superior to an analyst research report.

 The valuation of firm equity as a call option on firms assets